 What time of day do most falls occur?

 In general, falls take place in the daytime.
-The World Health Organization states that only 20% of falls actually happen during the night (i.e., between 9 p.m. and 7 a.m.).
-Falls at night may have something to do with stumbling in the dark to use the bathroom.
+The WHO states that only 20% of falls happen during the night (i.e., between 9 p.m. and 7 a.m.).
+Notably, most stumble in the dark when going to the bathroom.

 What season increases the risk of falls in the elderly?

-According to a report by the World Health Organization, winter is the season that presents a higher fall risk in countries with marked temperature drops.
-This is attributed to the fact that colder temperatures create slippery conditions, contribute to a decline in physical activity, and can induce mild hypothermia, which results in slower reaction times.
+Winter is the season with a higher risk of falls in countries with marked temperature drops.
+It is attributed to colder temperatures that make roads slippery.
+Winter also contributes to a decline in physical activity and can induce mild hypothermia, resulting in slower reaction times.

 Where do most falls occur in the elderly?